Austin Slater Player Props: Giants vs. Reds

-Austin Slater -- .167 average over his past 10 games -- will be in action for the San Francisco Giants versus the Cincinnati Reds, with Brandon Williamson on the mound, on July 17 at 7:10 PM ET.
+On Thursday, Austin Slater (hitting .174 in his past 10 games) and the San Francisco Giants face the Cincinnati Reds, whose starting pitcher will be Andrew Abbott.
+First pitch is at 12:35 PM ET.

-In his most recent game he had a hitless showing (0-for-1) against the Pirates.
+In his last game, he hit a home run while going 1-for-3 against the Reds.

 Austin Slater Game Info & Props vs. the Reds